+Figure 4: A view of the round pen

-To construct the training ring, 23 feet in diameter, we used four 4 x 16-foot stock panels (1.20 x 5 meters), nine metal posts, a gate, and a few hours of time.
+To construct the training ring, 23 feet in diameter, we used four 4 x 16-foot stock panels (1.20 x 5-meters), nine metal posts, a gate, and a few hours of time.
 (Alternative fencing materials could include sorghum or cane stalks, bamboo poles, stones, woven grass mats, etc.) Construct the ring in an area away from the barn where the calves will be unable to see the other cattle or be disturbed by on-going activities.
 If the ring must be constructed near the barn, the sides should be masked to prevent the animals from seeing through the ring.
 Position the gate away from the barn as well, hanging it so that it opens into the ring to discourage escape attempts.
 It's also important that the animals not be able to put their heads through the sides or injure their eyes on protrusions.
-The small size of the pen allows teaching of voice commands without use or ropes, nose rings, bits, or any other device.
+The small size of the pen allows teaching of voice commands without use of ropes, nose rings, bits, or any other device.
 The calves cannot escape your reach or avoid cues by putting their heads in a corner or through the fence.
-Without the option of escape, they respond quickly to the crop and voice commands.
+Without the option of escape, they respond quickly to the crop and voice

+commands.

 The first step of training in a ring is to familiarize the calves to the new work area.
 The calves should be turned loose together in the pen the first day to graze undisturbed.
-The second time out, training can begin.
+The second time out training can begin.
 The animals generally work in a counter clockwise direction so the fence is on their right side and the driver toward the center, as oxen are traditionally driven from the left.
 Unlike when training with lead ropes, a second person standing behind the animals trying to encourage forward movement is neither needed nor desired.
-The animals quickly learn to respond to the voice and crop cues and will be stopping and starting on a command in a very few minutes.
+The animals quickly learn to respond to the voice and crop cues and will be stopping and starting on command in a very few minutes.
 The cues we use are simple and straightforward.
-The first command is "come" accompanied by a tap of the crop on the hip to signal forward movement.
-The second command is "whoa" accompanied by a gentle tap on the nose with the crop.
+The first command is "come" accompanied by a tap of the crop on the hip to signal forward movement (Fig. 5).

+Figure 5: The cue for "come" The second command is "whoa" accompanied by a gentle tap on the nose with the crop (Fig.6).
 Within a few days the animals will respond to the word commands with only occasional reinforcement from the stick.
-It is important to take frequent breaks during the twenty-minute work sessions for head scratching and praise.
+It is important to take frequent breaks during the twenty minute work sessions for head scratching and praise.
 Also, the animals should be brushed and given a lot of attention before and after each session, successful or not.
 This helps to increase their confidence and trust.

-As soon as the animals are responding to "whoa" and "come" without difficulties, the commands "haw" and "gee" can be added.
+As soon as the animals are responding to whoa

+Figure 6: The cue for "whoa" and come without difficulties, the commands "haw" and "gee" can be added (Fig. 7).
 Tapping the animals gently with the crop on the right side of the head with the "haw" command and on the left side with the "gee" command brings excellent results without ever using a lead rope.